 Are pets that are having difficulty walking or are paralyzed, emergent cases?

 Yes!
-While there is some difference of opinion, the surgeons and neurologist at VRSP believe these are emergent cases.
+While there is some difference of opinion, the surgeons at VRSP believe these are emergent cases.
 If you have a patient that has progressive decline in neurologic function or is paralyzed with or without deep pain, please send your client to one of the following emergency clinics.
 You and your client must ask for the VRSP doctor on call, to ensure we’re contacted.
 We will work with the emergency clinic to determine the emergent nature of the condition.
 Our surgeons are on call 365 days a year.

 Animal Emergency Clinic of North Fulton